royhobbstn/bigQueryACS/README.md

 *All US States with Debian GNU/Linux 8 (jessie) and 325GB Standard Disk:*

-n1-standard-1 (1 vCPU, 3.75 GB memory): *5hr 4min 7sec*
+n1-standard-1 (1 vCPU, 3.75 GB memory):

+*5hr 4min 7sec*

+*7hrs 5min 21sec*

 I've run the tool on more powerful instances with very minimal improvement in processing time.
-The limiting factor appears to be the network.
+The limiting factor appears to be network speeds.

 Please note that even when the script tool has stopped running, Google may still be processing your data.

-# How do I use this data?
+## How do I use this data?

 Google has a [GUI](https://bigquery.cloud.google.com/queries/) if you have any one-off or exploratory queries you'd like to run.